siwenwang0803/rhythmos/README.md

 ## 🙏 Author

-Built with presence and resilience by [YourName].
+Built with presence and resilience by Steven Wang.
 DM me to talk rhythm, tone, feedback, or join the journey.
 CRE is not just content.
 It’s cognition × rhythm × expression.